JCSDA/jedi-docs/docs/developer/building_and_testing/configuration.rst

 Configuration (often abbreviated as config) files in JEDI may be written either in `YAML <https://yaml.org>`_ or in `JSON <https://www.json.org>`_;  JEDI uses the parser from ECMWF's `eckit library <https://github.com/ecmwf/eckit>`_ to read these files and this parser can process both formats.
 However, we recommend using **YAML** because it is generally more user-friendly; YAML is easier to read and, unlike JSON, it allows the user to include comments.
 YAML files can end with the extension :code:`.yaml` or :code:`.yml`.
 JSON files typically end with the extension :code:`.json`.

-As an example, consider the configuration file for the :code:`test_ufo_radiosonde_opr` unit test (also used for several other tests), which is located in the :code:`ufo` repository as :code:`test/testinput/radiosonde.yaml`:
+As an example, consider a configuration file similar to the one used in the :code:`test_qg_hofx` unit test, which is located in the :code:`oops` repository as :code:`qg/test/testinput/hofx.yaml`:

 .. _yaml-file:

 .. code:: yaml

     ---
-    window_begin: '2018-04-14T21:00:00Z'
-    window_end: '2018-04-15T03:00:00Z'
-    LinearObsOpTest:
-      testiterTL: 12
-      toleranceTL: 1.0e-9
-      toleranceAD: 1.0e-11
-    Observations:
-      ObsTypes:
-      - ObsOperator:
-          name: VertInterp
-        ObsSpace:
+    geometry:
+      nx: 40
+      ny: 20
+      depths: [4500.0, 5500.0]  # a list of the depths used in model initial condition:
+      date: 2010-01-01T00:00:00Z
+      filename: Data/truth.fc.2009-12-15T00:00:00Z.P17D.nc
+    model:
-          name: Radiosonde
+      name: QG
-          ObsDataIn:
-            obsfile: Data/sondes_obs_2018041500_m.nc4
-          simulate:
-            variables:
-            - air_temperature
-            - eastward_wind
+      tstep: PT1H
+    forecast length: PT12H
+    window begin: 2010-01-01T00:00:00Z
+    window length: PT12H
+    observations:
-            - northward_wind
+    - obs space:
-        GeoVaLs:
-          filename: Data/sondes_geoval_2018041500_m.nc4
-        ObsFilters:
-        - Filter: Background Check
-          variable: air_temperature
-          threshold: 3.0
-        vecequiv: GsiHofX
-        tolerance: 1.0e-06
+        obsdatain:
+          obsfile: Data/truth.obs4d_12h.nc
+        obsdataout:
+          obsfile: Data/hofx.obs4d_12h.nc
+        obs type: Stream
+      obs operator:
+        obs type: Stream
-        ObsBias: {}
+      obs bias: {}
+    - obs space:
+        obsdatain:
+          obsfile: Data/truth.obs4d_12h.nc
+        obsdataout:
+          obsfile: Data/hofx.obs4d_12h.nc
+        obs type: Wind
+      obs operator:
+        obs type: Wind

-Note that keys representing single variables or vectors are represented as lower case while keys representing more complex objects in the YAML hierarchy are rendered in `CamelCase <https://en.wikipedia.org/wiki/Camel_case>`_.
+Note that keys representing objects (single variables, vectors or more complex objects) are represented as lower case and entire words.
 This is the preferred style but it is not currently followed by all JEDI repositories.

 We refer the user to the `YAML Documentation <https://yaml.org/spec/1.2/spec.html>`_ for a comprehensive description of the syntax but we'll give a brief overview here.

 The first thing to note is that indentation matters.
 Items are organized into a hierarchy, with the top-level objects beginning in the leftmost column and subsidiary components of these objects indented accordingly.
 The number of spaces is not important; two is sufficient to define the scope of an item and its contents.

-The beginning of a YAML document is indicated by three dashes :code:`---`, which may or may not be preceded by directives.
+The beginning of a YAML document can be indicated by three dashes :code:`---`, which may or may not be preceded by directives.
 Each line typically contains a key-value pair separated by a colon and a space.
 The key is generally a string and the value may be either a string or a number.
 This is used to assign values to variables.
-For example, the **window_begin** object is set to a value of '2018-04-14T21:00:00Z' and the **LinearObsOpTest.toleranceTL** variable is set to a value of 1.0e-9.
-Note that we have used a period to represent the hierarchy of items; **toleranceTL** is a component of **LinearObsOpTest**.
+For example, the **window begin** object is set to a value of '2010-01-01T00:00:00Z' and the **geometry.nx** variable is set to a value of 40.
+Note that we have used a period to represent the hierarchy of items; **nx** is a component of **geometry**.
 Note also that the values may be interpreted in different ways.
-For example, the **window_begin** value is written as a string in the yaml file but it is interpreted as a :code:`util::DateTime` object when it is read into JEDI.
+For example, the **window begin** value is written as a string in the yaml file but it is interpreted as a :code:`util::DateTime` object when it is read into JEDI.

 Objects with multiple values (sequences in YAML) are indicated as indented lists with one item per line and each item delineated by a dash.
-For example, **Observations.ObsTypes[0].ObsSpace.simulate.variables** is equated to a list of items, namely ["air_temperature", "eastward_wind", "northward_wind"].
-Comments are preceded by a :code:`#` sign as seen for **Observations.ObsTypes[0].tolerance**.
+For example, **observations[0].obs space.simulated variables** is equated to a list of items, namely ["air_temperature", "eastward_wind", "northward_wind"].

-Lists or sequences may also be identified with brackets :code:`{}`.
-This is illustrated in the above file with the example of **Observations.ObsTypes[0].ObsBias**, which is here identified as a list, albeit an empty one.
+Lists or sequences may also be identified with brackets :code:`{}` or :code:`[]`.
+This is illustrated in the above file with the examples of **geometry.depths**, which is a is here identified as a list of floats, and **observations[0].obs bias**, an empty list.

+Comments are preceded by a :code:`#` sign as seen for **geometry.depths**.

 .. _config-cpp: